isomerpages/moe-sengkangsec/_useful-links/Parents/2023 Secondary 1 Posting & Registration Information.md

 **Daily reporting time:**

-Students are to be seated and do silent reading with their classes at the parade square, hall or classrooms in an orderly manner for assembly by **7:25 am&nbsp;every Monday, Tuesday, Wednesday and Friday and 8:35 am on Thursday.**
+Students are to be seated and do silent reading with their classes at the parade square, hall or classrooms in an orderly manner for assembly by **7:25 am**;every Monday, Tuesday, Wednesday and Friday and **8:35 am** on Thursday.

 **Dismissal time:**